unigrid-project/unigrid-project.github.io/docs/testnet/validator.md

 You can use this command to check if your validator is registered.

+> This will expect your unigridvalcons address, so if your address is `unigrid1qm7qj5t96yz8xehx6533hfm3m8nd67la29xxwr` you will pass in `unigridvalcons1qm7qj5t96yz8xehx6533hfm3m8nd67la29xxwr`
 ```bash
 paxd query tendermint-validator-set | grep -A 4 "<YOUR_VALIDATOR_CONSENSUS_ADDRESS>"
 ```